 - A large snow or ice storm may have dumped a heavy load of snow on the roof, more than the roof was designed to carry.

-Any of the above could cause the ridge to sage, so one should check for cracks or other damage.
-Another issue may be that supports for the ridge beam are damaged or undersized.
-Thus this and all of the above should be checked.
-We have a wide range of Melbourne roof replacement services at Top Glaze.
+Any of the above could cause the ridge to sag, so it’s vital to check for cracks or other damage and repair everything to ensure the longevity of your roof.
+We have a wide range of repair and Melbourne roof restoration services at Top Glaze.

 Check for wood rot and deterioration.